How to Start an LLC Online in 2026

 Registered Agent

-All limited liability companies are required to maintain a registered agent.
-The agent accepts official mail for the business, including, but not limited to, mail from the Secretary of State and service of process.
+All limited liability companies are required to maintain a registered agent (also known as a statutory agent in some states).
+The registered agent receives legal documents on behalf of the LLC, including, but not limited to, mail from the state's office (such as the Secretary of State) and service of process.
 A registered agent must be a person or business who maintains a publicly accessible address that is always available during regular business hours.
-The registered agent must be located in the state where your LLC is formed.
+The registered agent must be located in the state where your LLC is formed and is responsible for receiving official mail from the state's office.
 While some people do act as their own registered agent, it is always a good idea to have a company that provides this service so that you are sure you do not miss any important deadlines.

 Website Services